 Reserve Your Tickets for a Social Distancing Trip to the Zoo!

-While many Bay Area counties may be rolling back their reopening plans, families will be excited to know that the San Francisco and Oakland Zoos are now open to the public.
+With outdoor activities allowed again by the state of California, families will be excited to know that the San Francisco and Oakland Zoos are now open to the public.
 In order to maintain social distancing and COVID-19 safety, both zoos are reducing their capacity and requiring advance tickets, and some attractions and features, including high-touch environments like playgounds and indoor areas, are temporarily closed.

 Book your tickets now for a fun day out with the kiddos at the zoo and plan on a less crowded, educational outdoor outing for all.
 Read on to learn what each zoo is doing to limit crowds and keep visitors and staff safe during the coronavirus pandemic.